docsforadobe/after-effects-plugin-guide/docs/intro/how-to-start-creating-plug-ins.md

 ## Developers Matter

 Third party developers drive API and SDK improvement and expansion.
-Your products enable After Effects to do things we’d never considered.
+Your products enable After Effects to do things we'd never considered.
 Your efforts make After Effects better; keep it up!

 We work hard on the SDK, and welcome your comments and feedback.
 Almost every change we make to the API is suggested by developers like you.
 [Give us feedback](https://community.adobe.com/t5/after-effects/bd-p/after-effects?page=1&sort=latest_replies&filter=all&topics=label-sdkcom)